Quick Answer

 Before year-end, keep one cross-border evidence set:

 For Canadian ties, apply the same caution.
 Panama treatment alone does not determine Canadian outcomes.
-This grounding pack does not establish Canada-specific residency or reporting rules, so treat meaningful Canadian residential links as an escalation trigger before final pricing and cash-planning decisions.
+Treat meaningful Canadian residential links as an escalation trigger before final pricing and cash-planning decisions, and confirm Canada-specific residency or reporting rules with a qualified adviser.

 Entity and contract choices reduce friction only when they match how work is actually delivered.
 Labels alone do not control source treatment.
 Source characterization still matters: one planning source states that Panama taxes Panama-sourced income while foreign-source income is exempt from Panamanian income tax.